‘Better Call Saul’ Season 3 Plot Revealed Ahead Of Release Date

 A photo posted by @bettercallsaulamc on

-The plot for the third season have been released by AMC and is as follows, according to Den of Geek:
+The plot for the third season have been released by AMC and is as follows, according to Den of Geek.

 “As the new season begins, the repercussions of Chuck’s scheme test Jimmy and Kim’s (Rhea Seehorn) fledgling law practices – and their romance – as never before.
 This imminent existential threat presses Jimmy’s faltering moral compass to the limit.
 Meanwhile, Mike searches for a mysterious adversary who seems to know almost everything about his business.
 As the season progresses, new characters are introduced and backstories are further illuminated with meaningful nods to the Breaking Bad universe.”